giovtorres/slurmtools/README.md

 A diagnostic tool that reports all processes and threads for all jobs on a given compute node.
-Information about each job also reports the CPU affinity, memory usage, and current state (R, D, S)
+Information about each job also reports the CPU affinity, memory usage, and current state (R, D, S).

 ## License